ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Collections.md

 ## Introduction

 Collections are the second-level (and therefore optional) resource to organize stored data i.e. Objects in Projects.
-Before you can create Collections you need to create a Project in the AOS.
+Before you can create Collections you need to create a Project in Aruna.

 If you don't know how to create a Project you should read the previous chapter about the [**Project API basics**](04_How-To-Project.md).